If there is a dog that could possibly be proof that dogs and mermaids can mix, the Newfoundland is the one!

 They are not particular runners, but occasional romping sessions in the yard or the park will make them feel good.

-But, a situation they can’t simply help themselves are when encountered with a pool or a lake, or any larger water surface they can swim in.
+But, a situation they can’t simply help themselves is when encountered with a pool or a lake, or any larger water surface they can swim in.
 They are born to swim and that is when they are happy the most.

 So, if you have kids who haven’t learned how to swim yet, your Newfoundland will be the best teacher they can get.

 Speaking of teaching, you will find that training a Newfoundland puppy is a piece of cake.
-Thanks to their high intelligence levels, these dogs are really easy to train and actually love learning new things.
+Thanks to their high intelligence levels, these dogs are really easy to train and love learning new things.

-But, you don’t have to be too hard on your pup because it really picks up the commands quickly.
+But, you don’t have to be too hard on your pup because it picks up the commands quickly.
 What we recommend is a sensitive and gentle approach and your dog will be thrilled to start the training each day.

 Now, when it comes to the things you should be “warned” about, you should know that due to their thick double coat, Newfoundlands are not meant to live in hot climate areas.